 Sometimes, the answers come to us when we decide to go do something else.

-If we don’t have the answers or don’t know how to respond, if we’re triggered emotionally or uncertain, if we’re stuck, go to sleep.
+If we don’t have the answers or don’t know how to respond, if we’re triggered emotionally or feeling uncertain, or if we’re stuck, we should go to sleep.
 Seriously.
 Go take a nap, go knit, go lay down on the couch—according to Deepak, if you come across someone just laying on a couch at work, it’s a form of working, so feel free to show this to your boss—and just wait.
-Often, insight and answers come to use when they’re had time to percolate.
+Often, insight and answers come to use when they’ve had time to percolate.

 We’re often engaging in whole-body thinking.